Northern Ireland appoints Irish nationalist as First Minister in historic shift | Politics

 Both the Irish and British governments have said they are open to considering reform.
 "They're fed up," 40-year-old lawyer Tara Walsh said of the general mood on the streets of Belfast.
 "People want change."

 Sinn Fein's pitch to voters at Northern Ireland's 2022 election focused on economic concerns, echoing its playbook in Ireland where the party has found success campaigning on everyday issues like housing.
-(Writing by Padraic Halpin and Conor Humphries; Editing by Toby Chopra and Giles Elgood)
+(Writing by Padraic Halpin and Conor Humphries; Editing by Toby Chopra, Giles Elgood and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)